leandrodalbo/cms-tech-task/README.md

 ### High Level Requirements

 **As a** member of the content management team
-**I want** an API that allows see all Sports that are available in the Sports Book
+**I want** an API that allows me to see all Sports that are available in the Sports Book
 **So that** I can use them to create an ordered list of the most popular Sports

 **As a** member of the content management team